adlnlp/FinLLMs/README.md

-<h1 align="center">A Survey of Large Language Models in Finance (FinLLMs)</h1>
+<h1 align="center">Large Language Models in Finance (FinLLMs)</h1>

 <p align="center">
 	<img src="./img/1_timeline.png" alt="FinLLMs" style="max-width: 100%;">
 </p>

 A curated list of resources of LLMs in Finance (FinLLMs) including their history, techniques, evaluation, and opportunities and challenges.
-It's based on our survey paper: [A Survey of Large Language Models in Finance (FinLLMs)](https://arxiv.org/abs/2402.02315).
-This survey will be actively updated including further evaluation of advanced Financial NLP tasks, a collection of financial datasets, and sharing FinLLM use-cases.
+It's based on our survey paper: [A Survey of Large Language Models in Finance (FinLLMs)](https://arxiv.org/abs/2402.02315) (preprint), accepted at [Neural Computing and Applications 2025](https://link.springer.com/article/10.1007/s00521-024-10495-6).
+This survey will be actively updated, including further evaluation of advanced Financial NLP tasks, a collection of financial datasets, and sharing FinLLM use-cases.
 Please stay tuned!🔥

 ## Table of Contents